camchu2001/aws-certified-cloud-practitioner-notes/README.md

 # aws-cloud-foundations
-This repository is your one-stop shop for mastering the fundamentals of AWS Cloud with notes and exercises compiled from the official AWS Academy Cloud Foundations course.
-This notes will hopefully help you prepare for the [AWS Certified Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) exam.
+This repository contains all my notes from the official AWS Academy Cloud Foundations course.
+Hopefully, this help you prepare for the [AWS Certified Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) exam.

+## Modules
+### 1. Cloud Concepts Overview
+### 2. Cloud Economics and Billing